The Invisible Killer

 The Invisible Killer is a 1939 American mystery film directed by Sam Newfield and starring Grace Bradley, Roland Drew and William Newell.
 It was one of the earliest films made by Producers Releasing Corporation, a low-budget outfit concentrating on second features.

-Synopsis
+Plot

-A racketeer offers to inform to the district attorney about the ringleaders of a gambling syndicate but is murdered before he can do so before by a seeming "invisible killer".
-Newspaper reporter Sue Walker and her policeman fiancée Jerry Brown take up the investigation.
+A racketeer offers to inform the district attorney about the ringleaders of a gambling syndicate but is murdered before he can do so by a seeming "invisible killer."
+Newspaper reporter Sue Walker and her policeman, fiancée Jerry Brown take up the investigation.